 Education rates in Illinois fare worse than the national average.
 Fourth-grade academic proficiency is a crucial marker of educational development.
-At the fourth-grade level, reading skills are a critical component of learning other subjects, making reading proficiency crucial in students' ability to keep up academically.
-Children who reach the fourth grade without proficient reading skills are more likely to drop out of high school, reducing their potential opportunities in the workforce.
-In 2019, 34 percent of fourth graders in Illinois scored at a proficient reading level.
+At the fourth-grade level, students are using their reading skills as a critical component of learning other subjects, making reading proficiency crucial in their ability to keep up academically.
+Children who reach the fourth grade without having proficient reading skills are more likely to drop out of high school, reducing their potential opportunities in the workforce.7 In 2019, 34 percent of fourth graders in Illinois scored at a proficient reading level.
 This was in line with the national average, however, this overall low level of performance translated into lower-than-average scores in math and science.
-In 2019, Illinois fourth graders presented an average math score of 237, three points lower than the national average, and only 38 percent of students performed at a proficient level, a decrease from 2017.
-The average science score in 2015 for fourth graders in Illinois (151) was also lower than the national average (153) and demonstrated a smaller rate of proficient students (35 percent) than the nation (38 percent).
+In 2019, Illinois fourth graders presented an average math score of 237, three points lower than the national average.
+Further, only 38 percent of students performed at a proficient level, a decrease from 2017 results.
+The average science score in 2015 for fourth graders in Illinois (151) was also lower than the national average (153) and demonstrated a smaller rate of proficient students (35 percent) than the nation (38 percent).8

-The statewide results, as mentioned above, are also reflected in the school districts proposed for this project.
-Statewide assessment scores show that schools in both HSD133 and CUSD300 lack the resources needed to adequately support the academic success of students.

-For Vienna High School District 133 (HSD133), 2022 SAT results for ELA reflected that 34 percent of students tested in the "did not meet expectations" category-eleven percent more than the state average.
-Similarly, 53 percent of students did not meet expectations in math, an increase of 31 percent in comparison to state results.
-In 2022, 57 percent of students tested at a level indicating they are "not proficient" in science education, and only 43 percent of students tested at a level that met state science standards-eight percent less than the state average.
-HSD133 students also performed at a lesser level than they had pre-pandemic 10-ELA performance worsened by five percent, and math performance worsened by 13 percent.
+The statewide results, as mentioned above, are also reflected on an individual basis in the school districts proposed for this project.
+The Chicago Public Schools District 299 (CPS) is the largest school district in the state of Illinois, totaling 626 schools in the city of Chicago.
+Statewide assessment scores show that these schools lack the resources needed to adequately support the academic success of students.
+2022 IAR results for ELA reflected that 33 percent of students tested in the "did not meet expectations" category-nine percent more than the state average.
+Similarly, 33 percent of students did not meet expectations in math, an increase of 11 percent in comparison to state results.
+In 2023, 67 percent of students tested at a level indicating they are "not proficient" in science education.
+Finally, only 33 percent of students tested at a level indicating they are state science standards-17 percent less than the state average.

-Following a similar pattern, science performance decreased significantly-students scoring at a proficient level in science decreased by 27 percent following the onset of the pandemic.11
+Furthermore, CPS students also performed at a lesser level than they had pre-pandemic9 -ELA performance worsened by eight percent, and math performance worsened by nine percent.
+Following a similar pattern, science performance decreased significantly-students scoring at a proficient level in science decreased by five percent following the onset of the pandemic.10